wjagodfrey/dotfiles/README.md

 ## Installation

 You will need xcode, and xcode commandline tools.
-Onse they are installed, run:
+Once they are installed, run:

 ```
 sudo xcodebuild -license